Ban'ei: History

 Ban'ei racing has its probable origin in agricultural work, when horses were used to pull farming machinery and sleds of wood.
 Eventually, the horses were tested for speed and strength in festivals of the late Meiji Era (c.1900).

-The popularity grew; in 1953, Hokkaido's four cities (Kitami, Asahikawa, Iwamizawa, and Obihiro) began to manage races.
+The popularity of ban'ei grew; in 1953, Hokkaido's four cities (Kitami, Asahikawa, Iwamizawa, and Obihiro) began to manage races.
 The former three closed operations in 2007 due to declining revenues.
 Obihiro racecourse is now the only one currently active, hosting races most Saturdays, Sundays, and Mondays.
-Races are also held on more days to mark special occasions, such as New Year's Day, and there are many regional races known as ban'ei koshien.
+Races are also held to mark special occasions, such as New Year's Day, and there are many regional races known as ban'ei koshien.

 The Obihiro racecourse nearly closed in 2006 before Softbank, a Japanese mobile phone company, provided funds for the races to continue.
 Odds Park Cup race, named after the internet-betting subsidiary of Softbank, was established in 2007 as an expression of gratitude.
 Other companies, such as Rakuten and Sapporo Breweries have added their sponsorship and several support schemes have been initiated, including a race-sponsoring scheme for individuals.